simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 let httpsListener = Listener(prefixMastodonResource "https-listener", httpsListenerArgs)
 ```

-The streaming application is reachable on port 4000 and the path `/api/v1/streaming`.
-To get the correct routing we have to define a rule for the streaming target group:
+The streaming application is accessible via port 4000 and the path `/api/v1/streaming`.
+To get the correct routing, we need to define a rule for the streaming target group:

 ```fsharp
 let listRuleConditionPathPatternArgs = ListenerRuleConditionPathPatternArgs(